-a.s.r. monitors sound and controlled business operations, including reputational risks.
-The framework for monitoring and reviewing is based on the rules, regulations and standards of a.s.r. itself, including the a.s.r. code of conduct.
-In 2022, a.s.r. monitored compliance with e.g. the rules, regulations and policies on CDD, privacy, remuneration, the digital agenda, sustainability, the product approval and review process, handling of client requests, intra-group outsourcing, and the registration and reporting of data breaches, and the quality of information provided to customers.
+a.s.r. monitors sound and controlled business operations, including the management of reputational risks.
+The framework for monitoring and reviewing is based on the rules, regulations and also standards of a.s.r. itself, including the a.s.r. code of conduct.
+In 2023, a.s.r. monitored compliance with e.g. the rules, regulations and policies on CDD, privacy, remuneration, the digital agenda, sustainability (including the assessment of communications expressions), handling of customer requests and the quality of information provided to customers.
+The CDD Centre is continuously working on an improvement plan for CDD-related risks.
+The implementation was carried out in line with this plan in 2023.

-In addition, a.s.r. focused in 2022 on further improving ongoing monitoring activities by reviewing the compliance risk and monitoring framework and its translation into the business units' Risk Control Matrix (RCM).
-Also in 2022, Compliance launched a behaviour and culture pilot on the subject of professional competence.
+In addition, a.s.r. continued to work on further improvement of ongoing monitoring activities in 2023, by reviewing the compliance risk and monitoring framework and its translation into the business units' Risk Control Matrix (RCM).
 It is the ambition of a.s.r. to increasingly integrate behaviour and culture into its monitoring surveys.
 Good insight into behaviour and culture, together with the analysis of process design and monitoring, provides an integral picture of the control environment.
-In addition, behaviour and culture influence the ethical and controlled business operations and are a deciding factor in decision-making.
-Thus, they become an important part of the compliance monitoring activities.
-Behaviour and culture studies will be part of the compliance monitoring activities and the monitoring cycle in 2023.